abinit/abinit/doc/tutorial/tddft.md

 difficult, especially concerning the supercell size, to converge higher states.

-At this stage, we will simply stop this convergence study, and give the results of an ABINIT calculation using ecut 45 Hartree, acell 12 11 11, and 30 bands (not fully converged, though!), then compare the results with other LDA/TDLDA results (from [[cite:Casida1998]]) and experimental results:
+At this stage, we will simply stop this convergence study, and give the results of an ABINIT calculation using ecut 30 Hartree, acell 10 9 9, and 100 bands, focusing only on those states already converged, then compare the results with other LDA/TDLDA results (from [[cite:Casida1998]]) and experimental results:

                        present  Casida experimental
-    Singlet Pi_g      :  9.25    9.05     9.31
+    Singlet Pi_g      :  9.20    9.05     9.31
     Singlet Sigma_u-  :  9.72    9.63     9.92
-    Singlet Delta_u   : 10.22   10.22    10.27
+    Singlet Delta_u   : 10.33   10.22    10.27
-    Triplet Sigma_u+  :  7.95    7.85     7.75
+    Triplet Sigma_u+  :  7.99    7.85     7.75
-    Triplet Pi_g      :  7.64    7.54     8.04
+    Triplet Pi_g      :  7.59    7.54     8.04
-    Triplet Delta_u   :  8.89    8.82     8.88
+    Triplet Delta_u   :  8.92    8.82     8.88
     Triplet Sigma_u-  :  9.72    9.63     9.67

 Our calculation is based on pseudopotentials, while Casida's calculation is an all-electron one.
-This fact might account for the 0.1-0.2 eV discrepancy between both calculations (it is of course the user's responsibility to test the influence of different pseudopotentials on his/her calculations).
-The agreement with experimental data is on the order of 0.2 eV, with the exception of the $^3\Pi_g$ state (0.4 eV).
-In particular, we note that LDA/TDLDA is not able to get the correct ordering of the lower two triplet states ...
+This fact might account for the discrepancy between both calculations (maximal 0.15 eV - it is of course the user's responsibility to test the influence of different pseudopotentials on his/her calculations).
+The agreement with experimental data is on the order of 0.2 eV, with the exception of the $^3\Pi_g$ state (0.45 eV).
+In particular, we note that LDA/TDLDA is not able to get the correct ordering of the lowest two triplet states ...
 One of our problems was intrinsic to the LDA/TDLDA approximation ...

 ## The choice of the exchange-correlation potential and kernel

 As emphasized in [[cite:Casida1998]], choosing a different functional for the self-consistent part (XC potential) and the generation of the coupling matrix (XC kernel) can give a better description of the higher-lying states.
 Indeed, a potential with a -1/r tail (unlike the LDA or GGA) like the van Leeuwen-Baerends one [[cite:VanLeeuwen1994]], can reproduce fairly well the ionisation energy, giving a much better description of the Rydberg states.
 Still, the LDA kernel works pretty well.